optakt/optakt.github.io/content/knowledge/flare.md

 ##### Dispensable Sets (DSets)

 The fault tolerance of slices selected by the nodes is captured by the notion of a `dispensable set` or DSet.
-The safety and liveness of nodes outside a DSet can be guaranteed regardless of the behavior of nodes inside the the DSet — in an optimally resilient FBAS, if a single DSet encompasses every ill-behaved node, it also contains every failed node, and conversely all nodes outside a DSet are correct.
+The safety and liveness of nodes outside a DSet can be guaranteed regardless of the behavior of nodes inside the DSet — in an optimally resilient FBAS, if a single DSet encompasses every ill-behaved node, it also contains every failed node, and conversely all nodes outside a DSet are correct.

 To prevent a misbehaving DSet from affecting the correctness of other nodes, two properties must hold.

 * safety — deleting the DSet cannot undermine quorum intersection.
 * liveness — the DSet cannot deny other nodes a functioning quorum.

-Quorum availability despite the existense of a Dispensable set that contains ill-behaved nodes, protects against ill-behaved nodes in it that refuse to answer requests and block others' progress.
+Quorum availability despite the existence of a Dispensable set that contains ill-behaved nodes, protects against ill-behaved nodes in it that refuse to answer requests and block others' progress.
-Quorum intersection despite the existense of a Dispensable set that contains ill-behaved nodes, protects against the opposite — nodes in the DSet making contradictory assertions that enable other nodes to externalize inconsistent values for the same slot.
+Quorum intersection despite the existence of a Dispensable set that contains ill-behaved nodes, protects against the opposite — nodes in the DSet making contradictory assertions that enable other nodes to externalize inconsistent values for the same slot.

 Node must balance between the two threads in slice selection.
 All else equal, bigger slices lead to bigger quorums with greater overlap and that leads to the case when fewer DSets with failed nodes will undermine quorum intersection when deleted.